 This classification model was built for the MNIST data which classifies a handwritten digit as 0-9.
 Since there are 10 possible outcomes, the output layer has 10 available nodes.

 With the K-nearest neighbor method, the user specifies the value of K. Unlike previous algorithms, this one trains on the entire dataset.

 The goal of KNN is to predict an outcome for a new data instance.
 The algorithm trains the machine to check the entire dataset to find the k-nearest instances to this new data instance or to find the k-number of instances that are most similar to the new instance.
 The prediction, or output, is one of two things:

 - The mode or most frequent class, in a classification problem

 - The mean of the outcomes, in a regression problem

-The pros of KNN are that its simplicity and ease of use.
-Though it can require a lot of memory to store large datasets, it only calculates (learns) at the moment a prediction is needed.
+Though it can require a lot of memory to store large datasets, KNN only calculates (learns) at the moment a prediction is needed.

 When using a high number of input variables, the machine-learned understanding of “closeness” can be compromised.
 This situation, known as the curse of dimensionality, can be avoided by limiting your input variables to only those that are most relevant to predicting the output.

 Like other beginner algorithms, the Naïve Bayes algorithm is a classifier that uses training data in a simple manner with powerful outputs.
 Naïve Bayes employs the Bayes theorem of probability to classify content.
 The Bayes Theorem calculates probability of an event occurring or a hypothesis being true based on prior knowledge, making the model able to handle two types of probabilities:

 - Determining a conditional probability of each class, provided X value